Neuro-Light/neurolight-prototype/README.md

    uv sync
    ```

-   This will automatically create a virtual environment (`.venv`) and install all dependencies into it.
+   This will automatically create a virtual environment (`.venv`) and install all runtime dependencies needed to run the application.

 4. **Launch the application**